Broadband Stakeholder Group

 The Broadband Stakeholder Group is the UK government's advisory body on broadband.
-Created in 2001 by then Minister for E-Commerce and Competitiveness Stephen Timms, it provides a neutral forum for organisations across the converging broadband value-chain to discuss and resolve key policy, regulatory and commercial issues, with the ultimate aim of helping to create a strong and competitive UK knowledge economy.
+Created in 2001 by then Minister for E-Commerce and Competitiveness Stephen Timms, it provides a neutral forum for organisations across the converging broadband value-chain to discuss and resolve key policy, regulatory, and commercial issues, with the ultimate aim of helping to create a strong and competitive UK knowledge economy.

-Its initial focus was on increasing broadband penetration in the UK, before leading a collaborative UK response to the European Commission's Audio-Visual Media Services Directive.
+Its initial focus was on increasing broadband penetration in the UK before leading a collaborative UK response to the European Commission's Audio-Visual Media Services Directive.
 Since late 2006, its primary focus has been the next generation broadband debate in the UK.
 Their current work programme focuses on issues that impact the deployment of superfast broadband in rural areas, including the government's £530m programme being run by BDUK, and on developing industry consensus regarding the Open Internet.

 Sponsors

-The BSG is part funded by industry and government.
+The BSG is partly funded by industry and government.
 The current sponsors are:

 Executive

-BSG activity is led by an Executive Committee, which meets every six weeks.
+BSG activity is led by an Executive Committee which meets every six weeks.
 The board comprises a representative from each sponsor organisation, along with other representatives from the national regulator, other public sector bodies, SMEs, rights holders, consumers, and community broadband groups.
 The current membership of the Executive committee is: